CoinWeek Ancient Coin Series by Mike Markowitz …..

 Heirs of Charlemagne

 Fleeing barbarian invaders in the sixth century, refugees from the North Italian Plains found a home on marshy islands in the Venetian Lagoon, a shallow inlet of the Adriatic Sea covering some 210 square miles (550 sq/ km.)
 Trading in salt and fish, they owed nominal allegiance to the distant emperor in Constantinople.
-In 828, some Venetian merchants stole the remains of St. Mark the Evangelist from muslim-controlled Alexandria.
-In the medieval world, relics were widely thought to have miraculous powers, and St. Mark became patron of a thriving city that emerged on the islands in the lagoon.
+In 828, some Venetian merchants stole the remains of St. Mark the Evangelist from Muslim-controlled Alexandria in Egypt.
+In the medieval world, relics were widely thought to have miraculous powers, and St. Mark became the patron of a thriving city that emerged on the islands in the lagoon.

 The ruling elite of Venice balanced precariously between the Byzantine Empire and the squabbling Carolingian emperors of the West (successors to Charlemagne).
 Early in the ninth century, Venice became a mint for the Carolingian denaro, a high-quality silver coin that was struck in many Western European towns.
 Venice minted coins in the names of Louis the Pious (814-840) and Lothair (840-855).
 In subsequent decades, the coinage gradually became cup-shaped (denaro scodellato) and the ruler’s name was often replaced with abbreviated Latin religious invocations, such as +CRISTUS IMPER’ (“Christ Rules”) or XPE SALVA VENECIAS (“Christ Save Venice”).